aarush12114/small-keyboard/README.md

 # aarush hackpad

-aarush hackpad is a 9 key macropad with an OLED Display and uses QMK firmware
+aarush hackpad is a 9 key macropad with an OLED Display and uses KMK firmware

 ## Features:
 - case to fit the keyboard